devonfw-forge/devon4flutter-non-bloc-arch/pages/300-Testing.md

 *Code Snippet 40: Wisgen Wisdom BLoC Tests with Mockito [\[11\]](https://github.com/Fasust/wisgen)*

-First we create our Mock classes.
-For this test we need a mock *Supplier-Repository* and a mock *BuildContext* [\[34\]](https://api.flutter.dev/flutter/widgets/BuildContext-class.html).
+First, we create our Mock classes.
+For this test, we need a mock *Supplier-Repository* and a mock *BuildContext* [\[34\]](https://api.flutter.dev/flutter/widgets/BuildContext-class.html).
 In the *setUp()* function, we initialize our BLoC and our mocks and inject the mock Repository into our BLoC.
-In the *test()* function, we tell our mock Repository to send a list of three wisdoms when it’s *fetch()* function is called.
+In the *test()* function, we tell our mock Repository to send a list of three wisdoms when its *fetch()* function is called.
 Now we can send a fetch event to the BLoC, and check if it emits the correct states in order.

 ## Equality in Dart